ASherjil/Polynomial_Long_Division_GUI/README.md

 ![Calculator_usage](https://user-images.githubusercontent.com/92602684/209638433-930a9261-1109-4113-aa55-a38f682b5be0.png)

 This calculator can provide an arbitrary number of quotients.
 Moreover, decimal input for the polynomials is also accepted.
+This GUI app is written mostly in C++17 with the use of Qt framework.
+A backend algorithm was written in C++ to cpmpute polynomial long division which took user input from the command line, that algorithm was refiened and turned into a GUI.